telia-actions/look-up-slack-user/README.md

-# slack
+# look-up-slack-user
-Github action to integrate with Slack
+Github action to look up Slack user by email